jmsevillam/Herramientas-Computacionales-UniAndes/README.md

 This repository has all the work done during the Herramientas Computacionales course.

-Here you can find, presentations codes and additional material for the course.
+Here you can find presentations, codes and additional material for the course.
 ## Syllabus
 [Syllabus.pdf](https://github.com/jmsevillam/Herramientas-Computacionales-UniAndes/blob/master/Syllabus.pdf)
 ## Slides